Theog75/openshift-rqlite/Readme.md

-# rqlite for Openshift /Kubernetes
+# rqlite for Openshift / Kubernetes

 This deployment will run a 3 cluster (or more - configurable at the number of replicas in the statefulset) of [rqlite](https://github.com/rqlite/rqlite) distributed in-memory sqlite database.